-YOU CAN HELP CONTROL MOSQUITOES IN YOUR YARD
+YOU CAN HELP CONTROL MOSQUITOS IN YOUR YARD

-In order to effectively reduce harmful and annoying mosquitoes in your yard it is important to identify and eliminate mosquito breeding sites around your home to protect your family and your pets.
+In order to effectively reduce harmful and annoying mosquitos in your yard it is important to identify and eliminate mosquito breeding sites around your home to protect your family and your pets.

 What is Yard Armour®?

 Yard Armour® is a division within Lawn Doctor that promotes and provides services to our clients for the reduction of mosquito infestations.

 How long have you been doing Mosquito Control?

 Lawn Doctor has been successfully providing this service for many years.